Coulomb Engineering of two-dimensional Mott materials: Discussion

 A final important point for experimental realizations is the specific shape and extent of the correlated orbitals.
 This is of relevance for the interaction $V(r)$ when $r$ is small.
 Our modelling assumes that the charge density of the electronic orbitals is homogeneous on the scale $a$ of the unit cell.
 A Wannier function with radius $r_\mathrm{WF} < a$ will have an increased local interaction, whereas the interaction between electrons in different unit cells is less affected by the Wannier radius.
-As an example, an Ohno fit~\cite{Ohno64}, $V(r)=V_0/\sqrt{1+r^2/r_\mathrm{WF}^2}$, to the on-site and nearest-neighbor interactions in cuprates~\cite{Hirayama19} gives $a/r_\mathrm{WF}\approx 4.5$.
-Since the dielectric screening is more efficient for intersite Coulomb interactions, the relatively large on-site interaction is less favorable for Coulomb engineering.
+As an example, an Ohno fit~\cite{Ohno64}, $V(r)=V_0/\sqrt{1+r^2/r_\mathrm{WF}^2}$, to the on-site and nearest-neighbor interactions in cuprates~\cite{Hirayama19} gives $a/r_\mathrm{WF}\approx 4.5$, whereas the same Ohno model in graphene~\cite{Schuler13} gives $a/r_\mathrm{WF}\approx 1.5$.
+Since the dielectric screening is more efficient on longer length scales, Coulomb engineering is more favourable for materials with a larger Wannier radius.